Botox® should last three months, though some patients experience it wearing off quicker or not working as expected.

 “During the exam you can see how a person’s muscles move and get a sense of how strong they are.
 That helps predict the needed dose.
 Then we follow up to evaluate the individual’s response and adjust the dose accordingly.”

 This is why we schedule a 2-week follow up appointment to get a sense of results and whether or not the dosing needs to be adjusted.
+Your anatomy and muscle strength influence how you respond, a two-week check-in helps dial in the dose so your next treatment lasts longer.

 So, if your Botox® isn’t lasting, consider increasing the dose (number of units).